-The swiss army knife for Analysts – Excel is the universal tool to solve many challenges.
-As it is flexible and easy to use, it often ends up being in the backbone in many critical processes just because “if it isn’t broken then don’t fix it!”.
-Some studies have found that Managements' gut-feeling of number of shadow IT processes that are run must be multiplied by 15.
+The Swiss Army knife for Analysts – Excel is the universal tool to solve many challenges.
+As it is flexible and easy to use, it often ends up being the backbone of many critical processes essentially due to the philosophy of “if it ain't broke, don’t fix it”.
+Studies have found that managements' gut-feeling of the number of shadow IT processes that are run must be multiplied by 15.

 This is of course, an example of when it goes terribly wrong – unfortunately, it is not a single “whale” – with 150 million users, Excel is widely used as a fast track to getting stuff done inexpensively, resulting in huge errors in the overall calculations and losses for their companies.
-This is also the road to Shadow IT, with the downside of undocumented processes, not scalable, inconsistent business logic and lack of security among many cons.
+This is also the road to Shadow IT, with the downside of undocumented processes; unscalable, inconsistent business logic and lack of security amongst many other cons.

 Human errors are prone to happen, as several studies confirm, and although Excel can be a useful tool in calculations, the possibility of errors ending up in spreadsheets grows as the immense amount of data increases.
 Today, many companies are still running their FX Hedging programs in Excel.
-This is because they want to do something, and the analyst can process the numbers needed to excel.
+This is because they want to do something, and the analyst can process the numbers needed to excel (no pun intended).
 The problem, however, starts when one of the following scenarios occurs:

 SaepioX is designed for FX hedge professionals – making the hedge processes as smooth as possible, so time is spent on FX Trading, not on data crunching.
 Stop using tools that are not built to support your business and processes and get into this millennium and demand solutions that do all the tedious work for you.

 – contact SaepioX here and we will review your excel sheet to give you a second opinion - for free.